linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/15 Latin American Debt Crisis.md

 CHAPTER OUTLINE

-15.1 Introduction
+## 15.1 Introduction

-15.2 !e lowand middle-income developing countries
+## 15.2 The low and middle-income developing countries
-15.3 Characteristics of typical middle-income developing countries 15.4 !e economics of developing country borrowing
+## 15.3 Characteristics of typical middle-income developing countries

-15.5
+## 15.4 The economics of developing country borrowing

-Different types of capital in$ows into developing countries 15.6 Measures of indebtedness
+## 15.5 Different types of capital inflows into developing countries
+## 15.6 Measures of indebtedness

-15.7 Background and origins of the debt crisis
+## 15.7 Background and origins of the debt crisis
-15.8 !e emergence of the debt crisis
+## 15.8 The emergence of the debt crisis
-15.9 !e Mexican moratorium
+## 15.9 The Mexican moratorium

-15.10 !e dimensions of the debt crisis
+## 15.10 The dimensions of the debt crisis

-15.11 A supply and demand framework for analysing the debt crisis 15.12 !e economics of default
+## 15.11 A supply and demand framework for analysing the debt crisis
+## 15.12 The economics of default

-15.13 !e role and viewpoints of the actors in the debt crisis 15.14 !e management of the debt crisis
+## 15.13 The role and viewpoints of the actors in the debt crisis
+## 15.14 The management of the debt crisis
-15.15 An overall evaluation of debt crisis management 15.16 Post-Brady Plan crises in three of the countries 15.17 Conclusions
+## 15.15 An overall evaluation of debt crisis management
+## 15.16 Post-Brady Plan crises in three of the countries
+## 15.17 Conclusions

 15.1 INTRODUCTION

 On 12 August 1982, the Mexican government announced that it could not meet its forthcoming debt repayments

 - n its \$80 billion of outstanding debt to international banks. !is was the first sign of the Latin American debt crisis.
-Soon a(er the Mexican announcement, a number of other developing countries announced that they too were facing severe di'culty in meeting forthcoming repayments. !roughout the 1980s and 1990s and the early part of the new century the problems faced by developing countries in servicing their debts has been

-- ne of the major international policy issues.
+Soon after the Mexican announcement, a number of other developing countries announced that they too were facing severe difficulty in meeting forthcoming repayments.
+Throughout the 1980s and 1990s and the early part of the new century the problems faced by developing countries in servicing their debts has been one of the major international policy issues.
 Granting debt relief has recently also become a major policy issue.

 !e debt crisis encompassed a wide set of countries from low-income developing nations to middleincome countries.
 In this chapter, we concentrate primarily upon four countries that were classified by the